lucavgobbi/ai-agent/README.md

 ## Features

 - 🤖 **Iterative Processing**: The agent analyzes queries and iteratively improves answers
-- 🌐 **Internet Access**: Searches the web using DuckDuckGo and extracts content from web pages
+- 🌐 **Internet Access**: Searches the web using Brave Search API and extracts content from web pages
 - 📚 **Wikipedia Integration**: Searches Wikipedia for factual information
 - 🔄 **Self-Improving**: Evaluates its own answers and decides if more research is needed
 - 💬 **Interactive Interface**: Easy-to-use command-line interface with conversation history